playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

-Once selecting it, press **"Apply"** to download the installer. _Because the "Apply" button only downloads the installer, we'll need to run it manually._
+Once you've selected it, press **"Apply"** to download the installer. _Because the "Apply" button only downloads the installer, we'll need to run it manually._

 ## Run the Installer {#amd-hypervisor-installer}

-To find the location of the installer, you'll want to to go to the install location for your Android SDK.
+To find the location of the installer, you'll want to go to the install location for your Android SDK.
 For me (who used the Jetbrains Toolbox to install Android Studio), that path was: `%AppData%/../Local/Android/Sdk`.

-To find the hypervisor installer, it's located under the subpaths:
+The hypervisor installer is located under the following subpath of that path:

 ```
 SDK_INSTALL_LOCATION\extras\google\Android_Emulator_Hypervisor_Driver